pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

+#### Changes to Trash and Recycling Service

+Our trash collection company, American Disposal Services (ADS), gave notice that they are changing our trash and recycling collection to once per week, on Wednesdays.
+This took effect on October 3, 2022.
+This has been successful so far, and ADS has been on time with pickups.
+Additional details are in our email newsletter, which is available under Neighborhood News on this page.

 #### Updated Architectural and Maintenance Guidelines

 Serveral minor changes in addition to the formal publication of the vehicle charger installation guidelines are included in the document published on our [forms page](forms.html).
-These were approved and effective as of the last board meeting on June 15, 2022.
+These were approved and effective as of June 15, 2022.

 #### Subscribe to Our Mailing List

 Keep up to date with the latest neighborhood news, including social events, neighborhood services, and more.
 [Click here](subscribe.html) to subscribe.

-#### Fence Paint Colors

-Detailed information on the Pinewood Greens fence paint colors has been added to our [forms page](forms.html) under Fence Paint Information.

 #### Board and Committee Meetings are Virtual Until Further Notice